 - 1/4 teaspoon baking powder

-- 1 cup (92g) oat flour (just oats that have been blended up) Note 2
+- 1 cup oat flour just oats that have been blended up, see note 2

 Instructions

-- BANANA: Remove the banana peel and mash well using a fork.
-Measure the banana after it has been well mashed to ensure it is a level 1/2 cup.
+- Remove the banana peel and mash well using a fork.
+Measure after it has been well mashed.

-- WET INGREDIENTS: In a large bowl, using electric hand mixers, cream together the mashed up banana, peanut butter (do not warm it up), honey, vanilla extract, and brown sugar.
+- In a large bowl, using a hand mixer, cream together the mashed up banana, peanut butter (do not warm it up), honey, vanilla extract, and brown sugar.
 Beat until completely combined.
 Beat in the egg until incorporated.

-- DRY INGREDIENTS: Beat in the salt, baking soda, baking powder, and oat flour (Note 2).
-Add in the peanut butter chips and fold in with a spatula.
+- Beat in the salt, baking soda, baking powder, and oat flour (see note 2).
+Add the peanut butter chips and fold in with a spatula.

-- BAKE: Using a spatula, transfer the mixture into the prepared pan and smooth the mixture to ensure it is in one even layer.
-Bake for 18-25 minutes or until lightly golden brown and bars have slightly pulled away from the edges.
-Be careful to not over-bake or they end up dry and less flavorful.
+- Using a spatula, transfer the mixture into the prepared pan and smooth the mixture into an even layer.
+Bake 18โ25 minutes or until lightly golden brown and bars have slightly pulled away from the edges.
+Be careful to not overbake or they end up dry and less flavorful.

-- ENJOY: Remove and allow the blondies to cool before using the parchment paper overhang to pull the bars from the pan.
+- Remove and allow them to cool before using the parchment overhang to pull the bars from the pan.
 Cut into bars and enjoy!
-Bars are best enjoyed within 1-2 days of making.
-(They do have a tendency to get moist as they're stored)
+Bars are best enjoyed within 1โ2 days.
+(They have a tendency to get moist as theyโre stored.)

 Recipe Notes